Teaching English and Living in Chiang Mai, Thailand

 One of the World's Friendliest Cities

-If you venture a few hours away from Chiang Mai towards Bangkok, you can stop off at the historic town of Sukhothai. |
+If you venture a few hours away from Chiang Mai towards Bangkok, you can stop off at the historic town of Sukhothai.

-in the world, Chiang Mai is a fantastic place to dip your toes into the world of teaching English.
+Long considered one of the friendliest cities in the world, Chiang Mai is a fantastic place to dip your toes into the world of teaching English.
 The relaxed environment and low-key attitude make for a gentle introduction to TEFL for those just starting out.
-Though you’ll enjoy your time in northern Thailand, your salary will also reflect the laid-back atmosphere.
-You won’t make a fortune teaching.
+Though you'll enjoy your time in northern Thailand, your salary reflects the laid-back atmosphere.
+You won't make a fortune teaching.
 But that should not dissuade you.
 Chiang Mai is a cheap place to live.
-Your cost-of-living per month may be as low as US$500.
-With scores of friendly foreigners and an abundance of surrounding places to visit, let us help get you started on your Chiang Mai teaching journey with some key tips and information.
+Your cost of living per month may be as low as US$500.
+With scores of friendly foreigners and abundant surrounding areas to visit, let us help get you started on your Chiang Mai teaching journey with some essential tips and information.

-At the Yee Peng Ceremony, everyone releases their lit lanterns into the night sky simultaneously—it is magical. |
+At the Yee Peng Ceremony, everyone simultaneously releases their lit lanterns into the night sky—it is magical.

 First Things First: Getting the English Teaching Job